 - 2. Overwrite the encryption key files for all the servers of which mirror disk resources/hybrid disk resources can be activated, by using the file created at step 1.
 Keep the original file then. - 3.
-Execute the --updatekey option for the clpmdctrl or clphdctrl command. - · for mirror disk resources for hybrid disk resources
+Execute the --updatekey option for the clpmdctrl or clphdctrl command. - for mirror disk resources